 Follow us on social networks

-Business Continuity Management Guide
+How Business Continuity Management Helps Organizations Stay Resilient

-Business Continuity Management Guide
+How Business Continuity Management Helps Organizations Stay Resilient

 Business continuity management (BCM) is a systematic, organisation-wide framework for anticipating, preparing for, and recovering from disruptive incidents, with the goal of keeping critical services running at acceptable levels even when things go wrong (ISO, 2019).